Unease, anger as Chinese swimmer fights doping doubts

 “We would only comment if we had any adverse finding,” IOC spokesman Mark Adams said on Tuesday.
 “I am not commenting, so you can draw your own conclusions.”

-That may not be enough to quell conjecture, and Ye’s second gold in the 200 meters individual medley on Tuesday evening may only add to her problems.
+That may not be enough to quell conjecture, and as Ye prepares for the 200 meters individual medley final later on Tuesday, another gold may only add to her problems.
+After posting the fastest qualifying time on Monday, she is favorite.

 Doubts over Ye’s display, and whether it was humanly possible without performance-enhancing drugs, surfaced after her stunning 400 individual medley display on Saturday which swiftly became the talk of the Olympic village.